fenago/katacoda-scenarios/azure-functions-virtual-network/steps/8/text.md

-In your browser, try to access the URL you used as the Backend URL.
+In your browser, try to access the URL you used as the **Backend URL**.
 As expected, the request times out.
 A timeout occurs because your WordPress site is connected only to your virtual network and not the internet.

-Copy the Proxy URL value from your new proxy and paste it into the address bar of your browser.
+Copy the **Proxy URL** value from your new proxy and paste it into the address bar of your browser.
 The returned image is from the WordPress site running inside your virtual network.

 ![](https://github.com/fenago/katacoda-scenarios/raw/master/azure-functions/azure-functions-virtual-network/steps/8/1.png)